voltrue2/gracenode/README.md

 // /example/foo/ will display "foo" on your browser
 ```

-> How to read GET and POST
+> How to read GET, POST, and PUT
 ```javascript
 // controller file
 module.exrpots.index = function (requestObject, response) {